derekphilipau/glazypress/docs/guide/searching/README.md

-# Searching Recipes
+# Searching

-Recipe *metadata* consists of all descriptive information about a glaze such as transparency, surface type, firing temperature, and color.
-Because many of the recipes in Glazy were imported from other databases, recipes may be missing such metadata.
-When searching for glazes, it is best to use as few search parameters as possible in order not to "miss" a glaze.
+Recipe and Material *metadata* consists of all descriptive information such as transparency, surface type, firing temperature, and color.
+Because many of the recipes and materials in Glazy were imported from other databases, they may be missing such metadata.
+When searching for glazes, it is best to use as few search parameters as possible in order not to "miss" or filter out a recipe or material.

 ## Tutorial Video

 This short video describes how to search for recipes in Glazy:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/HAH-7QU-TM8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="640" height="360" src="https://www.youtube.com/embed/HAH-7QU-TM8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Keyword Search